nicholeuf/udemy/course-react-ts-portfolio/jbook/packages/cli/README.md

 ## How to run the application

 1. On the command line, type `npx jsnotenlf serve`.
-Optionally, a file can be provided to the serve command and/or the port.
+Optionally, a file can be provided to the serve command and/or a port.
 Type `npx jsnotenlf serve -h` for additional information.
 2. Open the launched client application in your browser.
 For instance, `http://localhost:4005`.